-The percentage dispersion of revenue by source indicates how dependent Pálau is on certain types of revenue.
+The percentage dispersion of revenue by source indicates how dependent Palau is on certain types of revenue.
 The more dependent Palau is on revenue sources beyond its direct control, such as grants, the less favorable the dispersion.

-For the year ended September 30, 2008, Palau had direct control over 48.4% of its revenues.
-This ratio indicates Palau has some exposure, as do most governments, to financial difficulties due to reliance on noncontrolled revenue (51.6%); however, this is an improvement from the ratios calculated in prior periods.
+For the year ended September 30, 2009, Palau had direct control over 44.9% of its revenues.
+This ratio indicates Palau has some exposure, as do most governments, to financial difficulties due to reliance on noncontrolled revenue (55.1%).
+This ratio is relatively consistent with that of the prior period.

-Capital Asset Condition How much useful life do we have left in our capital assets?
+Capital Asset Condition

+How much useful life do we have left in our capital assets?